martindbp/ipvc/README.md

 * `ipvc diff content <to-refpath> <from-refpath>`

 ## How
-* Uses in Python 3.6, with go-ipfs as the ipfs server
+* Uses in Python 3.6, with go-ipfs as the IPFS server
 * Keeps track of the current state of the workspace, the staging area and the head of each branch.
-The workspace state is updated before every ipvc command is carried out
+The workspace state is updated before every IPVC command is carried out
-* Leverages the ipfs mutable files system (MFS) for easy book-keeping of repositories and branches and commits
+* Leverages the IPFS mutable files system (MFS) for easy book-keeping of repositories and branches and commits
 * Stores repositories and branches as folder and subfolders on the MFS as well as global settings
 * The refs to workspace, staging area and head of each branch is stores as subfolders within each branch
-* Each ref has a `bundle` subfolder which stores the reference to the actual file hierarchy and metadata which stores the timestamps and permissions of the files (this is not currently stored in the ipfs files ipld format)
+* Each ref has a `bundle` subfolder which stores the reference to the actual file hierarchy and metadata which stores the timestamps and permissions of the files (this is not currently stored in the IPFS files ipld format)
 * Individual commit objects are stored as folders where there are links to the parent commit and the repository ref, as well as a metadata file with author information and a timestamp

 ## TODO